-President’s message to colleagues, members and non-members of AIIC, with regard to the UN Sector
+President’s message to colleagues, members and non-members of AIIC, with regard

 All interpreters must remain vigilant and united to ensure compliance with the AIIC-UN Agreement